 One of our favorite ways to see the mountains and waters of Mt.
 Aspiring Park is on an easily maneuvered and inflatable kayak.
-Drift down the Dart River on a kayak, only dipping in the paddles occasionally to ensure you stay on the right path, as you marvel at the crystal blue waters and rocky chasms along the way.
+Drift down the Dart River on a kayak, about which you can know more if you click here, only dipping in the paddles occasionally to ensure you stay on the right path, as you marvel at the crystal blue waters and rocky chasms along the way.

 Funyak adventure outside of Queenstown.
 Image: Dart River Adventures

 There are many different biking routes to explore throughout New Zealand; some through forests, along coastal trails, and even following old rail lines.
 There are plenty of cycling tours for all age levels and abilities—some tours even offer e-bikes for those with limited mobility.
 If you’re a wine connoisseur like many of us in the DUE office, you can opt for the trails with wine stops along the way!
 Make a day of cycling past gorgeous scenery with strategic stops for a sauvignon blanc or glass of pinot.

 Biking to wineries outside of Queenstown.
 Image: Tourism New Zealand